SwiftERM Hyper-personalisation for ecommerce email marketing

 The use of URL shorteners is a notorious technique used by spammers to hide the nature of URLs they link to and as such, rank high on reasons spam filters can block your emails, even if the links themselves are legitimate.

 We avoid using URL shorteners and also, avoid inserting the full URL link as text in the body of your email.
-Instead, we create a hyperlink with the appropriate text, ensure all your links go to legitimate domains and are valid and functional.
+Instead, we create a hyperlink with the appropriate text and ensure all your links go to legitimate domains and are valid and functional.
 By replacing URL shorteners with clear and attractive calls to action, you will also drive traffic and see more click-throughs on your sends.
 This is another piece of the sending reputation pie that can further boost your email deliverability.

 Making it easy to unsubscribe

 While an unsubscribe link must be included in every email sent through SwiftERM under GDPR, we also recommend that it be simple and easy for your recipients to find.
-Human behaviour is a curious beast, but one way for sure of proving to your customer’s that you respect them, is to provide them with a simple and easy means to leave whenever they like.
+Human behaviour is a curious beast, but one way for sure of proving to your customers that you respect them is to provide them with a simple and easy means to leave whenever they like.
 Just because they can doesn’t mean they will.
 Indeed our studies on this exact point found a more positive attitude to working with retailers.

-Hiding your unsubscribe link in a wall of text with an 8pt font will only serve to frustrate your recipients should they be attempting to unsubscribe.
+Hiding your unsubscribe link in a wall of text with an 8pt font will only serve to frustrate your recipients should they attempt to unsubscribe.
 In our experience, the more difficult you make it to unsubscribe, the more likely your recipients are to simply mark your email as spam.
 Our unsubs link is displayed via “settings” at the bottom of every email.

 Make your unsubscribe clear and easily visible and better yet, add a permission reminder message alongside it to remind people where they signed up or permitted you and point them towards unsubscribing if they are no longer interested in receiving your emails.
 Your recipients will appreciate this honesty and clarity and an unengaged recipient choosing to unsubscribe is always preferable to receiving a spam complaint.